 As of the end of July 2017, the team had secured planning permission and instructed the sculptor to start work on the maquette of the statue.
 A maquette is a small scale model, a three dimensional proof of the finished thing.

 The maquette was on display at Fleetwood Museum for Heritage Open Days Weekend in September 2017.

 It was a very popular attraction.
 The Museum was busy all weekend, especially on the Sunday when the sculptor himself was present.

 More about Sir Peter Hesketh Fleetwood

-Sir Peter Hesketh Fleetwood, descendant of Edmund Fleetwood, the first named person to reside at Rossall Hall.
+Sir Peter, descendant of Edmund Fleetwood, was the first named person to reside at Rossall Hall.
 He was the man who put the town of Fleetwood on the map.

-Peter was Lord of the Manor, High Sheriff of the County of Lancashire and MP for Preston.
-He was later knighted and changed his name to Sir Peter Hesketh Fleetwood.
+Born on 9th May 1801 in Wennington Hall near Lancaster, he was Lord of the Manor, High Sheriff of the County of Lancashire and MP for Preston.
+It was after being knighted that he changed his name to Sir Peter Hesketh Fleetwood.

-Peter Hesketh hired Decimus Burton and work on the railway and the first buildings commenced in 1836.
-Find out more about the history of Fleetwood.
+Peter Hesketh hired the prominent architect of the time, Decimus Burton.
+Work on the railway and the first buildings commenced in 1836.
+And the rest, as they say, is history…